vladmihalcea/hypersistence-optimizer/README.md

 This module shows how you can use Hypersistence Optimizer with Java EE, GlassFish, and Hibernate 4.

+## Setup instructions

+All modules work with Java 8 or newer versions, and the project is set up using Maven.

+While most tests use the in-memory HSQLDB, some tests use MySQL, and, for this reason, you need to configure the MySQL database connection properties in the `MySQLDataSourceProvider` class.

+By default, the project expects that you are using the following MySQL database connection properties:

+* Database: high_performance_java_persistence
+* Port: 3306
+* UserName: mysql
+* Password: admin

+You can also use **docker-compose** to run MySQL server using the command:

+    docker-compose up

+To run the tests, you can use:

+    mvn clean test

 ## Issue management

 If you'd like to create a new issue, be it a feature request or simply reporting a bug, then you can use [this GitHub repository issue list](https://github.com/vladmihalcea/hypersistence-optimizer/issues).